inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave2/ObligatoriskOppgave2.md

 We can still be a better at communication, get a better communication flow through the week.

+Git has been a bottleneck in this project.
+There are some in the group that understand the basics on how to use git, but most of the had never used git before and didnt in the start ask for explaining.
+So that made it hard for them to start, but after they asked for an explaining they are starting to get confident with it.
+But its still a way to go.
+Small tasks takes longer then it needs to, just because people are afraid to start and this is since they don't 100% have they git experience.
+But this have gotten much better after they asked for help.

 #### Improvement points from retrospective
+* Still getting better at communication in between meetings, on Slack ang go and ask in person
+* Using git and get to know it well, and not be afraid for mess it up

 ## Task 2